whilei/multi-geth/cmd/clef/README.md

 Check out

 * the [tutorial](tutorial.md) for some concrete examples on how the signer works.
 * the [setup docs](docs/setup.md) for some information on how to configure it to work on QubesOS or USBArmory.
-* the [data types](datatypes.md) for detailed information on the json types used in the communication between clef and an external UI

 ## Command line flags
 Clef accepts the following command line options: